blocknetdx/api-docs/source/includes/_xbridge.md

-taker_address | string        | Maker address for receiving the incoming asset. updated_at    | string        | ISO 8601 datetime, with microseconds, of the last time the order was updated. created_at    | string        | ISO 8601 datetime, with microseconds, of when the order was created. block_id      | string        | The UUID block hash of the current block on the Blocknet blockchain at the time the order was created. status        | string        | [View order status codes](#status-codes)
+taker_address | string        | Maker address for receiving the incoming asset. updated_at    | string        | ISO 8601 datetime, with microseconds, of the last time the order was updated. created_at    | string        | ISO 8601 datetime, with microseconds, of when the order was created. block_id      | string        | The block hash of the current block on the Blocknet blockchain at the time the order was created. status        | string        | [View order status codes](#status-codes)